Sangbaek/claspyth/README.md

 Example
 `./claspyth --trig 10000000 --nmax 10000  < input.10.6gev.with-comments`
-will write `gemc lund type` data files with 10K events in the directory `eventfiles` (should be created by hand) with total of 10M events.
+will write `gemc lund type` data files with 10K events in the directory `tmp` (should be created by hand) with total of 10M events.
 A number of control parameters, including JETSET settings are listed in the editable input data file input.10.6gev.with-comments

 To get more command line options